 You can edit it in two ways.
 Under the Visualization tab, click the down arrow beside this, and select the Edit Cluster option from the menu.

 Clicking the Edit option opens the following window.
 Use this window to change as per your requirement.

-Let me change the default three to six
+Let me change the default from three to six.

-Now you can see, it has generated six different clusters
+Now you can see that it has generated six different clusters

 Delete Power BI Clusters

 Please select the Cluster that you want to delete.
-Next, right-click on it and select Delete option from the context menu.
+Next, right-click on it and select the Delete option from the context menu.

 Create Manual Clusters

-It is the same as the first example, but this time we are changing the Number of Clusters value from Auto to 5.
+It is the same as the first example, but we are changing the Number of Clusters value from Auto to 5 this time.

 And you can see the 5 clusters.